 Vaping and chewing tobacco are two different things.

 Chewing tobacco eliminates the smoke and inhalation part of tobacco smoking.
 It also means that tobacco gets metabolized in your liver before reaching any other part of your body through blood.
-This method reduces the available amount of tobacco to blood but does have an impact on fertility.
+But the levels of nicotine are the same as cigarette smoking.

 Vaping eliminates tobacco from smoking and only keeps the nicotine part of it.
 The research studies about vaping and its influence on male fertility are largely inconsistent.
 More evidence is needed to establish a definitive conclusion, but experts advise against vaping to protect fertility.